 Video Production - Students become digital filmmakers learning the art and technique of video production by creating, storyboarding, filming, editing and sharing their own short films and videos.
 (Mr. Othman)

-Advanced Video Production (Video Production prerequisite) - Students will take the skills and techniques they learned in Video Production and deepen their creativity by creating longer form films and promotional videos.
+Advanced Video Production (Senior elective only) - Students will take the skills and techniques they learned in Video Production and deepen their creativity by creating longer form films and promotional videos.
 (Mr. Othman)

 Printmaking (Juniors only) - This beginning printmaking class introduces students to the world of making prints.
 Students will learn how to make prints using linoleum blocks, collagraphy, screenprinting, monoprinting, as well as additional transfer techniques.
 (Ms. Dold)

-Digital Photography (Senior elective only) - This beginning digital photography class students will use their camera as a tool to capture the world they see artistically.
+Digital Photography (Junior and Senior only) - This beginning digital photography class students will use their camera as a tool to capture the world they see artistically.
 They will learn a variety of shooting and editing skills and techniques.
 Students will also learn about the history of photography as an art form.
-(Mr. Hogan)
+(Ms. Gills)

 AP Studio Art (Senior elective only) - This year long course is offered to students who will be submitting a portfolio of work for AP credit.
 Through close guidance from Ms. Dold, students will pick a concentration in Drawing or in 2-D Design and produce a portfolio of work that shows quality, concentration, and breadth as outlined in the AP studio art requirements.
 (Ms. Dold)